agm1981/Sample-Work/README.md

   Work was done in a factory pattern, as the test was asking about extensibility.

   Added a simple GetEnumerable Overload that during a test i failed to complete...
 Shame on me.
 Next day. five minutes to complete

+Second Solution EnterpriseSOlution

+Create a Custom Memberhip System that uses 3 security Questions, and password is stored in plain text on the db.
+Make it so the humber of questios can be configured by the user.
+Use Code first as much as posible.